Disclosure Policy and Guidelines for the Editors, Reviewers, and Authors

-Associate/Section Editors, members of the Editorial Board, the Editors and associate editors of Seminars, Op/Techs and Pediatric Annual, Thoracic Surgery News, the Web Editor, any or all other AATS print or electronic publications ("Other Editors") may serve as editors or on the editorial boards of other cardiothoracic surgical publications but must disclose such service to the Council, the Editor and the Publications Committee.
+Associate/Section Editors, members of the Editorial Board, the Editors and Associate Editors of Seminars, Op/Techs and Pediatric Annual, Thoracic Surgery News, the Web Editor, any or all other AATS print or electronic publications ("Other Editors") may serve as editors or on the editorial boards of other cardiothoracic surgical publications but must disclose such service to the Board of Directors (Board), the Editor and the Publications Committee.

-The Editor and each Other Editor shall provide annually a statement disclosing any such information, in a form prescribed by the Council, and shall promptly update the information in writing whenever a relevant new development occurs.
-The Other Editors shall provide the disclosure statement and updates to the Council, the Editor and the Publications Committee.
-On the basis of information about any conflict or appearance of conflict, the Council may give the Editor special direction aimed at minimizing any appearance of a conflict of interest, and the Council, the Editor, or the Publications Committee may do the same for the Other Editors.
-Council may, at its own discretion, require any Other Editor to terminate specified activities or relationships.
-No Other Editor shall be assigned any responsibilities for a particular paper dealing with subject matter as to which that Other Editor has an actual or potential conflict of interest, as disclosed to the Council, the Editor, and the Publications Committee.
+The Editor and each Other Editor shall provide annually a statement disclosing any such information, in a form prescribed by the Board, and shall promptly update the information in writing whenever a relevant new development occurs.
+The Other Editors shall provide the disclosure statement and updates to the Board, the Editor and the Publications Committee.
+On the basis of information about any conflict or appearance of conflict, the Board may give the Editor special direction aimed at minimizing any appearance of a conflict of interest, and the Board, the Editor, or the Publications Committee may do the same for the Other Editors.
+Board may, at its own discretion, require any Other Editor to terminate specified activities or relationships.
+No Other Editor shall be assigned any responsibilities for a particular paper dealing with subject matter as to which that Other Editor has an actual or potential conflict of interest, as disclosed to the Board, the Editor, and the Publications Committee.

 Any actual or potential conflict of interest on the part of an author or a guest reviewer can also compromise the integrity and reputation of the Journal, so each author submitting a manuscript and each guest reviewer shall also disclose, in a written statement submitted to the Editor in a form prescribed by the Board, all information of the types described in the third paragraph of this policy statement and shall promptly update the Editor in writing in the event of any relevant new development.